jlfine/statistics_programs/README.md

-# statistics_jlf_2023
+# Statistics tutorials

-A repository of statistics-related items.
+A repository of programs and notebooks of critical statistical concepts to serve as a source of reference in the development and application of statistical methods to scientific questions, authored by Jacob L. Fine.